 Tinder is a dry, highly flammable material used to start a fire.
 Generally, wood the thickness of a pencil lead is used as a tinder and lit with matches or a lighter.

 Why Good Tinder is Essential

 When making a fire in ideal conditions – such as with dry wood and a lighter – you can get away with sub-par tinder.
 The large flame from a lighter will eventually ignite the sticks, and (assuming you set up your fire correctly), you will get a fire going.

-But what about making a fire with wet wood or when making a fire with a Ferro rod?
+But what about making a fire with wet wood or making a fire with a Ferro rod?

 The choice of tinder will make a big difference in whether you succeed in making a fire.
 If you find yourself in a wilderness survival situation, a fire could mean the difference between freezing your butt off or not being able to purify water by boiling it.

-This guide goes over everything you need to know about tinder for fire-starting, plus DIY tinder (firestarters) and tinder you can find in nature.
+This guide covers everything you need to know about tinder for fire-starting, DIY tinder (firestarters) and tinder you can find in nature.

 How Much Tinder Do You Need?

 The general rule is to make a circle with both hands.
 You should gather enough tinder to fill this circle.

 If it is wet out or you are using sparks to ignite your fire, then get a heck of a lot more tinder than this.
 Nothing is more frustrating (especially when you are cold and hungry) than watching your flame die out because you didn’t have enough tinder to light the kindling.

 *What about kindling and fuel wood?